2026 Speakers + Workshop Hosts

 Gerra Harrigan

-Gerra Harrigan is the head of sales for JNP Coffee, a specialty importer of coffees from Burundi.
+• Gerra Harrigan is senior sales executive for StoneX Specialty Coffee.
 She has been in coffee a very long time getting her start behind the counter as a barista many, many years ago.
 She loves to talk about all things coffee until people's eye glaze over.

 Harry Sultan